 ‘Reasoning with shapes and attributes’ is one of the major standards in geometry and it emphasizes distinction between defining attributes (example: triangles are closed and made up of 3-sides) and non-defining attributes (size, color and orientation) of 2D and 3D shapes.

 With this basic understanding of shapes it further suggests tasks to create new shapes using known shapes and also partitioning shapes into halves and quarters.

-A good foundation in mathematics in early years goes a long way in developing mathematical thinking in later years.
-Hence, in grade 1, the Cuemath curriculum provides learning experiences of important concepts through concrete and pictorial representations and connects mathematics with the lives of students.
+A good foundation of mathematics in early years goes a long way in developing mathematical thinking in later years.
+Hence, in Grade 1, the Cuemath curriculum provides learning experiences of important concepts through concrete and pictorial representations and connects mathematics with the lives of students.
 Cuemath conducts Live Online Math classes and Coding classes.
 This makes them love math and see its relevance in their day to day lives.
-It is expected that with this experience they will be confident to learn these concepts in greater detail in grade 2.
+It is expected that with this experience they will be confident to learn these concepts in more detail in Grade 2.